-After seeing a steady decrease throughout 2021, median Facebook post interactions saw a slight bump QoQ, reaching their highest level since Q2 2021.
+After seeing a steady decrease since Q2 2021, median Facebook post interactions saw a slight bump QoQ, reaching their highest level since Q3 2021.

-However, Q1 2022 levels remain notably lower than Q1 2021, with brands earning approximately 5.4 interactions per 1K impressions, a 17% decrease YoY.
+However, Q2 2022 levels remain notably lower than Q2 2021, with brands generating approximately 5.2 interactions per 1K impressions, a 15% decrease YoY.

 Instagram engagement rates (median post interactions per 1K impressions)

-Applying the same lens to Instagram engagement, Emplifi data shows that Instagram posts received about 32 interactions per 1K impressions in Q1 2022.
-Despite some fluctuations over the past year, this figure is mostly on par with what was seen YoY and QoQ.
+Applying the same lens to Instagram engagement, Emplifi data shows that Instagram posts received about 32 interactions per 1K impressions in Q2 2022.
+Despite some fluctuations, this figure is on par with what was seen across the past year.

-Comparing the number of interactions on the two platforms, Instagram clearly has higher engagement levels than Facebook, making it an attractive place for brands to interact with customers.
+Comparing the number of interactions on the two platforms, Instagram has considerably higher engagement levels than Facebook, making it an attractive place for brands to interact with customers.

 Engagement rates by industry

-Some industries perform better than others on social media when it comes to engagement.
-As such, brands need to look not only at overall social media data, but also at how other brands in their industry are doing.
+Some industries generate more interactions than others with their social media posts.
+As such, brands need to look at overall social media data, and how other brands in their industry are doing.